Prof. Dr. Daniel Bellingradt

 Beratungstermine für Bachelorarbeiten und Masterarbeiten nach individueller Absprache möglich.

-Daniel is part of the European project "PURE" (PUblic REnaissance: Urban Cultures of Public Space between Early Modern Europe and the Present), a collaborative project funded from HERA with about 1 million Euro that runs from 2019 to 2022.
+Daniel is part of the European project "PURE" (PUblic REnaissance: Urban Cultures of Public Space between Early Modern Europe and the Present), a collaborative project funded from HERA with about 1 million Euro that runs from 2019 to 2023.
 The project includes an app-trail city tour through 1686 Hamburg and a website: http://www.hiddencities.eu).
+Starting in 2021, Daniel will for three years lead a project funded by the German Research Association (DFG) that will build an online database for the German writing calendar - the Schreibkalender.

-At the moment, he is engaged in preparing a few more edited volumes that will be published in 2021 - on the early modern paper trade, on used books, and on early modern intermediality.
-Daniel has started writing a book on media echoes, and is preparing his thoughts on how a global book history might look like.
+At the moment, he is engaged in preparing an edited volume on early modern intermediality (together with Massimo Rospocher), and finishes a few articles for example on used books.
+Recently, Daniel has started writing a book on media echoes, and is preparing his thoughts on how a global book history might look like.

 You can follow Daniel's interests on Twitter if you like: https://twitter.com/dbellingradt